Avoid These 10 Foods If You Want Clear Skin

 5. Fatty Foods

-Fried foods and those that are highly processed with trans fats often contain cytokines, which are pro-inflammatory and known for making the skin red and blotchy, creating a target-rich environment for blemishes to form.
+Fried foods and those that are highly processed with trans fats often contain cytokines, which are pro-inflammatory and known for causing the skin to become red and blotchy, creating a target-rich environment for blemishes to form.

 6. Whey Protein Powder

-This is one that isn't talked about much.
-The dietary supplement, whey protein powder increases amino acids, like leucine and glutamine which grow at faster rates, contributing to the formation of acne.
-Healthline reports that studies have indicated direct links in the consumption of whey protein and acne amongst male athletes as well as correlations between the severity and duration of acne outbreaks amongst those using whey protein supplements.
+This one isn't often discussed.
+The dietary supplement, whey protein powder, increases amino acids, such as leucine and glutamine, which grow at a faster rate, contributing to the formation of acne.
+Healthline reports that studies have indicated a direct link between the consumption of whey protein and acne in male athletes, as well as correlations between the severity and duration of acne outbreaks in those using whey protein supplements.

 7. Highly Processed Convenience Foods

-This includes a wide variety of foods filled with ingredients that promote skin inflammation, are filled with unhealthy fats, and contain shocking amounts of refined sugars, flours, etc. They may make meal preparation easier and are often budget-friendly, but they are not good for acne-prone skin.
+This includes a wide variety of foods filled with ingredients that promote skin inflammation, contain unhealthy fats, and have shocking amounts of refined sugars, flours, and other unhealthy ingredients.
+They may make meal preparation easier and are often budget-friendly, but they are not good for acne-prone skin.

 8. Chocolate

-While the key ingredient in chocolate is not the primary culprit, but milk chocolate and lighter chocolates are heavyweights when it comes to promoting acne.
-WebMD recommends choosing dark chocolate, which is made with less refined sugar and milk as a better fit for people seeking to clear their skin.
+While the key ingredient in chocolate is not the primary culprit, milk chocolate and lighter chocolates are significant contributors to promoting acne.
+WebMD recommends choosing dark chocolate, which is made with less refined sugar and milk, as a better fit for people seeking to clear their skin.

 9. Chicken